powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 featured_img = ""
 slug = "abstraction-antipatterns-go"
-tags = ["design-patterns", "golang"] title = "Abstraction Antipatterns in Go"
+tags = ["design-patterns", "golang"] title = "Design Antipatterns in Go"

 +++
 As software systems grow in total users, traffic, and integration partners, there is a continuous need to maintain and expand the system's ability to scale.
 One of the big challenges in scaling a software project is keeping the project's codebases well-maintained.
 Poorly factored code provides a fertile breeding ground for bugs, performance issues, decreases an engineering team's ability to deliver new features, and slows down the onboarding of new hires.

-During a recent project I worked on, my team and I spent the a few weeks identifying key areas to refactor in one of our internal services.
+During a recent project I worked on, my team and I spent a few weeks identifying key areas to refactor in one of our internal services.
 We found the same type of issue cropping up again and again — abstraction.
 Or rather, _over-abstraction_.

 **Over-abstraction** is when code has unnecessary abstractions, the result of which is a decrease in code quality and an increase in cyclomatic complexity.